vgnshk/generic-file-reader/README.md

 #### Builder
 * The builder pattern helps in building the required operations object purely based on the user input.
 * If a particular operation is not required for the user input, then the respective operation class will not be instantiated / used for the request.
 * When a **new type of operation** is added for support in the future, we can easily integrate with the software by **updating the builder** with appropriate methods, and changes to the build order.
 The existing users of the builder will not be affected in such cases, and users can seamlessly start using the newly added operations.
+* The builder is **thread-safe** as a new builder instance is created for each user request.

 #### Chain of responsibility
 * Chain of responsibility pattern helps in creating a chain of Operation objects based on the user input.